getify/You-Dont-Know-JS/es6 & beyond/ch1.md

 The JavaScript standard is referred to officially as "ECMAScript" (abbreviated "ES"), and up until just recently has been versioned entirely by ordinal number (i.e., "5" for "5th edition").

 The earliest versions ES1 and ES2 were not widely known or implemented, but ES3 was the first widespread baseline for JavaScript.
 ES3 constitutes the JavaScript standard for browsers like IE6-8 and older Android 2.x mobile browsers.
-For politicial reasons beyond what we'll cover here, the ill-fated ES4 never came about.
+For political reasons beyond what we'll cover here, the ill-fated ES4 never came about.

 In 2009, ES5 was officially finalized (later ES5.1 in 2011), and settled as the widespread standard for JS for the modern revolution and explosion of browsers, such as Firefox, Chrome, Opera, Safari, and many others.